Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 -->

 ### Authenticate a Form Recognizer client
 In order to interact with the Form Recognizer service, you'll need to select either a `ReceiptClient`, `FormLayoutClient`, or `CustomFormClient`, and create an instance of this class.
 In the following samples, we will use CustomFormClient as an example.
-You will need an **endpoint**, and either a **subscription key** or ``TokenCredential`` to instantiate a client object.
+You will need an **endpoint**, and either an **API key** or ``TokenCredential`` to instantiate a client object.
 For more information regarding authenticating with cognitive services, see [Authenticate requests to Azure Cognitive Services][cognitive_auth].

 #### Get Subscription Key